siran/writing/books/A Maxwell Universe/A Maxwell Universe - 001 From Darkness, Light.md

 [^FundamentalC]: If certain subnodes behave according to Maxwell’s equations, the effective propagation speed depends on local energy density.
 Written plainly, this is unsurprising: energy alters how fast things happen.

-### Orderings

-From the primitive relation

-$$ n_i \succ n_j, $$

-meaning “subnode $n_i$ causes $n_j$,” an ordering arises: before and after.

-Repeated causal loops function as clocks.
-Any recurrent sequence can serve as a clock.
-Accuracy varies, but recurrence suffices.

-By counting loops or causal steps, awareness defines durations.
-Time is an emergent count, not an external parameter.

-Distance emerges by tracking how many causal steps connect two subnodes.
-If a signal travels from $n_i$ to $n_j$ through a minimal chain of length $L_{ij}$, then

-$$
-d(n_i, n_j) \propto L_{ij}.
-$$

-If no path exists, distance is infinite or undefined.
-If the only path returns to the same subnode, the round-trip count is an effective measure of separation.
-Distance is not a spatial coordinate but an operational measure of causal separation.

-In the companion work *Dimension and Space as Emergent Properties of Distance in a Cause-Effect Model of the Emergence of Time*, these causal distances define an effective geometry.
-Observers attempt to embed subsets of subnodes into Euclidean spaces $\mathbb{R}^D$ such that Euclidean distances approximate causal
-distances:

-$$ \|\Phi(n_i) - \Phi(n_j)\| \approx d(n_i, n_j). $$

-When such embeddings succeed with low distortion, observers perceive a
-$D$-dimensional space.
-If multiple embeddings work, dimension is not unique.
-If none succeed, geometry fails.
-Space and dimension are not fundamental.
-They emerge from how awareness compresses relational patterns.

-What we call geometry, space, time, and distance arises only after awareness notices repeated causal patterns and organizes them into stable expectations.
-Underneath is a flux of interactions in darkness.
-Noticing shapes a world.

 ### For more information, see: